alexandrevicenzi/fluentmail/README.md

 ## Compatibility

-Works with Python 2.6+, 3.3+ and PyPy.
+Works with Python 2.6+, Python 3.3+, PyPy and PyPy 3.

 ## Documentation

-TODO
+You can find some info on the project wiki.

 ## Features